 I’m writing this post as part of the #BundleMarathon – there’s a different topic each week to get involved in and it should be really fun for bloggers to get involved!

-Although I don’t exactly feel like I’m in the best place to be giving advice to new bloggers – my blog isn’t the most successful – here goes!
+Although I don’t exactly feel like I’m in the best place to be giving advice to new bloggers, my blog isn’t the most successful, but here goes!

 1. Practise your picture taking